wiluite/CSV_co_old/README.md

 *    [Build All](#build-all)

 ### About
-CSV_co is a C++20 coroutine-driven, callback-providing and safe CSV data reader, or parser.
+CSV_co is a C++20 coroutine-driven, callback-providing and stable CSV data reader, or parser.
-Hope, it is to a large extent in line with standard RFC 4180, because it was conceived to handle with field selection carefully.
+Hope, it is in line with standard RFC 4180 because was conceived to handle with field selection carefully.
 The following requirements tend to be satisfied:

 - Windows and Unix style line endings.
 - Optional header line.
 - Each row (record) must contain the same number of fields.
 - A field **can** be enclosed in double quotes.
 - If a field contains commas, line breaks, double quotes, then this field **must** be enclosed in double quotes.
-- The double_quotes character in the field must be doubled.
+- The double-quotes character in the field must be doubled.
+- [Extension: partly double-quoted fields: unquoted string field with arbitrarily double-quoted parts]

 ### FAQ
 > Why another parser?